 In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 A Literacy House is an accessible location in a city where people are helped to find the right course to improve their literacy skills.
-In most Literacy Houses they can actually work on basic skills such as reading, writing, speaking, numeracy and digital skills.
+In most Literacy Houses they can actually work on essential skills such as reading, writing, speaking, numeracy and digital skills.
 Learners can simply go to this location to get information and/or support from by both volunteers and professionals.

 In Literacy Houses volunteers can get informed about voluntary work.
 When they start helping people with low literacy skills they can get advice and courses from certified teachers.

-A Literacy House is can be set up through a partnership between local actors and is supported by RWF.
+A Literacy House can be set up through a partnership between local actors and is supported by RWF.
 These partners vary by municipality or region.
 In most cases a Literacy House is incorporated in a library.

 Over the last few years, many instruments were developed to support the set-up, running and qualitative improvement of Literacy Houses.
 Please find an overview of these instruments below.